Public Awareness Office - Editorial Services:

 Op-eds are opinion-editorials of 500 to 2,000 words.
 Newspapers usually want approximately 500 words.
 Each publication has its own rules on length.

-- Strategies: Be a contrarian.
-Be timely.
+- Strategies: Be timely.
 Present evidence to make your point.
 Be controversial.

 - Criteria: Will this help the cause?
 Has the idea been overdone?
 Can you add a new perspective?
 New evidence?
 New solution?
 Are you an authority?
 It is time-consuming to prepare an op-ed.